Ann's Swimming School

 So, please read on to find out all about how we do this.

 During the months of March-August we offer 2 week/10 day (Mon-Fri,of both weeks) 40 minute long group swimming lessons in our heated pool in South Miami for children 22 months of age and older (if your child is under 22 months, please go to the Parent & Baby class page).
 The parent's are not in the pool or the pool area.
-Please read more about parental viewing on the parental viewing page.
+Please read more about parental viewing on the parental viewing page and you can see our whole set up on our Photos of the school and classes page!
 The parents wait under our cheekee hut outside of the pool area.
-Then from late August-December, after your child has taken a full 2 week session, the school offers a maintenance program (in our very warm heated pool!) where you may come once, twice or more times a week or month.
-Please see our maint. page for more information.
+Then from late August-December, after your child has taken a full 2 week session, the school offers a maintenance program (in our very warm heated pool!) where you may come 1 to 4 days a week or month.
+Please see our Maintenance/refresher class page for more information.
 During the peak months there are usually 10-12 children in each class,with 3 to 5 instructors and/or assistants in the pool depending on ages and levels of the kids.
 Please read on to find out how we divide up the children in their class.

 But, First things First!